 - FSSE and FSSE-G

 The Faculty Survey of Student Engagement for Graduate Student Instructors (FSSE-G) was designed to complement the Faculty Survey of Student Engagement (FSSE), which is administered to faculty.
-University of Hawaiʻi at Mānoa has scheduled to participate in FSSE-G in spring, 2015.
+University of Hawaiʻi at Mānoa is participating in FSSE-G this spring, 2015.

 Cooperative Institutional Research Program (CIRP) Freshman Survey is a national survey used to collect demographic and attitudinal information about incoming students.
 It measures trends in higher education and serves as a baseline for longitudinal follow-up.
 Office of Student Affairs at UH Mānoa administers the CIRP Freshman Survey.
 The last administration was in 2013.
 Survey results and reports from the 2013 CIRP survey are provided below.